mustardamus/follow-ng/README.md

 This worker will find every potential friend added by the Search Worker and randomly follow people.
 The followed field, as well as the time when the follow has happened, is set.

+### Reset Worker

+This worker resets the hits for following und unfollowing once a day

 ## Application Stack